grixprotocol/grix-mcp/agent_docs/productContext.md

-# Weather Forecast Application
+# Grix MCP Integration

 ## Purpose

-This project exists to provide users with accurate weather forecasts for Gothenburg, Sweden.
-It offers a simple and efficient way to check weather conditions.
+This project exists to integrate Grix Protocol's functionality with the Model Context Protocol (MCP), enabling AI models to interact with Grix's DeFi and trading capabilities through a standardized interface.

 ## Problems Solved

--   Provides easy access to weather information for Gothenburg
+- Provides AI models with programmatic access to Grix Protocol's features
--   Delivers accurate weather forecasts using reliable weather APIs
--   Simplifies weather data into an easily digestible format
+- Standardizes the interaction between AI models and Grix's trading functionality
+- Enables secure and controlled access to DeFi operations through MCP
+- Allows AI assistants to fetch real-time trading data and generate signals

 ## How It Works

-The application fetches weather data from a weather API service and displays the forecast in a clean, user-friendly interface.
-Users can view current conditions and upcoming forecasts for Gothenburg, Sweden.
+The application runs as an MCP server that:
+1. Exposes Grix SDK functionality through MCP tools
+2. Handles tool requests from AI models
+3. Manages authentication via Grix API keys
+4. Provides logging and error handling
+5. Communicates via stdio for seamless integration with AI platforms